jelknernvcc/ghcictwebsite/source/sections/webdev/goals/session03.md

 ## Homework

 ### Send me an Email
 If you haven't yet, please continue checking the myNVCC website.
 As soon as you see a gmail account appear, open it and send me an email.
-Follow the specific instructions from [Session 2](./session.html?num=02)
+Follow the specific instructions from [Session 2](./session.html?num=02).

+If you're still working to get into your myVCCS account, follow the instructions from [Session 1](./session.html?num=01).

 ### Part 1 - Practice with the Terminal